UniversalDependencies/docs/_cs-pos/AUX_.md

 They can also apply to intransitive verbs: _mít vyhráno_ “to have won”.
 Sometimes the verb _mít_ shares the subject (actor) with the participle, but in other contexts such relation is not guaranteed: _mít (někde něco) napsáno_ “to have (something) written (somewhere)”.
-None of these constructions are considered a separate tense in the Czech grammar and the verb _mít_ is not analyzed as auxiliary.
+None of these constructions is considered a separate tense in the Czech grammar and the verb _mít_ is not analyzed as auxiliary.

 ### References